vpp-dev/vpp-release-notes/README.md

 @page release_notes_2206 Release notes for VPP 22.06

-More than 296 commits since the previous release, including 133 fixes.
+More than 302 commits since the previous release, including 135 fixes.

 ## Release Highlights

-These are the *DRAFT* release notes for the upcoming VPP 22.06 release, generated as on Mon Mar 28 02:43:32 UTC 2022.
+These are the *DRAFT* release notes for the upcoming VPP 22.06 release, generated as on Tue Mar 29 02:43:42 UTC 2022.

 HIGHLIGHTS-PLACEHOLDER